 - a.
 Reviews proposed changes to the facility as described in the safety analysis report (SAR).
-The Independent Review Body (IRB) also verifies that changes do not adversely affect safety and if a technical specification change or NRC review is required. - b.
+The independent review function also verifies that changes do not adversely affect safety and if a technical specification change or NRC review is required. - b.
 Reviews proposed tests and experiments not described in the SAR prior to implementation.
-Verifies the determination of whether changes to proposed tests and experiments not described in the SAR require a technical specification change or license amendment.. - c.
+Verifies the determination of whether changes to proposed tests and experiments not described in the SAR require a technical specification change or license amendment. - c.
 Reviews proposed technical specification changes and license amendments relating to nuclear safety prior to NRC submittal and implementation, except in those cases where the change is identical to a previously approved change. - d.
 Reviews violations, deviations, and events that are required to be reported to the NRC.
 This review includes the results of investigations and recommendations resulting from such investigations to prevent or reduce the probability of recurrence of the event. - e.
-Reviews any matter related to nuclear safety that is requested by the Site Vice President or any IRB member. - f.
+Reviews any matter related to nuclear safety that is requested by the Site Vice President, Site Director, Plant Manager, or any independent review program member. - f.
 Reviews corrective actions for significant conditions adverse to quality. - g.
-Reviews internal audit reports. - g.
+Reviews internal audit reports. - h.
 Reviews the adequacy of the internal audit program every 24 months.